Cyclopropane carboxylic acid

 Cyclopropane carboxylic acid is the organic compound with the formula C3H5CO2H.
 It is the carboxylic acid derivative of cyclopropane.
 It can be prepared by hydrolysis of cyanocyclopropane, which is obtained by base-induced cyclization of 4-chlorobutyronitrile.

 Reactions

 Cyclopropane carboxylic acid has al pKa of 4.65, fairly typical for similar compounds.
 Esterification is conveniently done with Lewis acid catalysts.

 The compound has been used to probe the biosynthesis of ethylene.

+Applications

+Known uses are in the synthesis of Serenolide [477218-42-1] & Sylkolide [676532-44-8], two well-known linear musk odorants.